aliakbari-phd/Senior-Design-Team2/README.md

-# Team7
+# Wearable Computers for Quantification of Lower Back Disorders
+## Team 7
-Wearable Computers for Quantification of Lower Back Disorders Ben Johnston, Kevin Burns, Alex Dubois, Benny Chan
+## Ben Johnston, Kevin Burns, Alex Dubois, Benny Chan

-Abstract:
+## Abstract:

 Using a combination of wearable inertial sensors and a Microsoft Kinect, our group will create a cost effective system to model the motion of a patient’s lower back in order to quantify the severity of lumbar spinal disorders.
 This will provide an objective pre-surgical screening, where current methods are largely subjective.